Jaxsbr/local-lense/README.md

   - Higher values increase the boost effect
   - Default: `0.2` (20% boost weight)

 **Note**: Collection management is handled automatically by the system.
-The active collection (docs_v1 or docs_v2) is managed internally using a dual-collection approach for safe updates.
-This state is stored in `.local-lense-state.json` and should not be modified manually.
+The system uses a single "docs" collection that is always dropped and re-indexed on initialization.

 ### Docker Compose